-The first novels were romances, tales of wanderers, allegories, and satires.
+The first novels were romances, tales of wanderers, allegories and satires.
 Works by Cervantes and John Bunyan exemplify the early novel.
 The novel as a genre soon developed an enthusiastic audience and a variety of forms, from realistic to fantastic.
-Presents novels from different times and places to sample some of this variety and to see how authors have made use of the enormous potential of the novel.
+The course presents novels from different times and places to sample some of this variety and to see how authors have made use of the enormous potential of the novel.

 LIT216 Forms of the Short Story

 The modern short story is characterized by its movement toward a moment of realization or insight.
 How can we decipher and benefit from this insight?
-Studies the different forms a short story can take and the different ends to which individual writers subject the form.
-Includes writers who have contributed to the development of the modern short story (such as Anton Chekhov, Edgar Allan Poe, and Katherine Mansfield) and more recent innovators (such as Ernest Hemingway and Raymond Carver).
-Incorporates the stories of visiting writers who come to Bentley to share their work.
+This course studies the different forms a short story can take and the different ends to which individual writers subject the form.
+It includes writers who have contributed to the development of the modern short story (such as Anton Chekhov, Edgar Allan Poe and Katherine Mansfield) and more recent innovators (such as Ernest Hemingway and Raymond Carver).
+It incorporates the stories of visiting writers who come to Bentley to share their work.

 LIT218 Forms of Nonfiction

-Examines the most protean of literary forms, the essay, and explores its development into a flexible medium capable of reflecting on personal matters as well as sports, business, politics, food, and science exploration.
+This course examines the most protean of literary forms, the essay, and explores its development into a flexible medium capable of reflecting on personal matters as well as sports, business, politics, food and science exploration.
 Authors vary from Michel de Montaigne and Samuel Johnson to such contemporary American writers as Annie Dillard and Stephen Jay Gould.
 The theme varies from year to year.

 LIT230 Literature and Culture I

 How do some texts come to be seen as foundations of cultures?
 And when they do come to be seen in this way, what do they tell us about what different civilizations regard as essential to their evolving cultural identities?
-Explores the connections between literary texts, generally of the ancient and medieval world such as Homer, the Bible and the Tao Te Ching, and the circumstances in which they were composed.
-Asks whether there are indeed universal human values, or whether the attitudes, beliefs, and societies we as readers live by or take almost for granted can be usefully contrasted with those revealed in the older texts we study.
-Queries what cultural assumptions we bring to the act of reading these texts, and how our outlook helps to shape our understanding and is challenged by them.
+This course explores the connections between literary texts, generally of the ancient and medieval world, such as Homer, the Bible and the Tao Te Ching, and the circumstances in which they were composed.
+It asks whether there are indeed universal human values, or whether the attitudes, beliefs and societies we as readers live by or take almost for granted can be usefully contrasted with those revealed in the older texts we study.
+The course queries what cultural assumptions we bring to the act of reading these texts, and how our outlook helps to shape our understanding and is challenged by them.

 LIT233 The Bible as Literature

-Selections from both the Hebrew Scriptures and the New Testament will be discussed in considerable detail: Genesis, Exodus, Samuel, Kings, Ecclesiastes, Job, Matthew, Acts, and perhaps some selections from the prophets, Psalms, and other books as well.
+This course discusses elections from both the Hebrew Scriptures and the New Testament in considerable detail: Genesis, Exodus, Samuel, Kings, Ecclesiastes, Job, Matthew, Acts, and perhaps some selections from the prophets, Psalms, and other books as well.
 These books include stories about human origins, families, love, war, sex, betrayal, politics, prophets and kings, and the development of a stormy relationship between God and humankind.
-The books of the Bible also contain laws, histories, philosophy, and prophecies, all of which can help us understand the ancient cultures that so influenced the world.
+The books of the Bible also contain laws, histories, philosophy and prophecies, all of which can help us understand the ancient cultures that so influenced the world.

 LIT243 The New Testament

-Today more is known about Jesus as a historical figure than at any other time in the past two thousand years.
-The same is true for the founding and development of Christianity and for the transition of Judaism into its modern form, both of which occur in the middle to late years of the first century of the Common Era.
-We will read the New Testament in the context of this knowledge, which comes from archeological discoveries and careful scholarly research.
-We will also look at samples of other texts from the period: the Apocrypha, the Dead Sea Scrolls, and non-canonical gospels.
+Today, more is known about Jesus as a historical figure than at any other time in the past 2,000 years.
+The same is true for the founding and development of Christianity and for the transition of Judaism into its modern form, both of which occurred in the middle to late years of the first century of the Common Era.
+Students will read the New Testament in the context of this knowledge, which comes from archeological discoveries and careful scholarly research.
+Students will also look at samples of other texts from the period: the Apocrypha, the Dead Sea Scrolls and non-canonical gospels.

 LIT260 Introduction to African American Literary and Cultural Studies

-Employing the methods of several disciplines, including literature, history, philosophy, and anthropology, introduces the dramatic and detailed documentation of the presence and legacy of Africans in Ancient America (or Pre-Columbian America).
-Explores the major genres, themes, and criticisms which compose the literary and cultural traditions of African Americans.
-Selected oral narratives, essays, slave narratives, poetry, short stories, autobiographies, drama, and novels will be critically studied.
-Attention is given to historical, cultural, and socio-political backgrounds.
+Employing the methods of several disciplines, including literature, history, philosophy, and anthropology This course introduces the dramatic and detailed documentation of the presence and legacy of Africans in Ancient America (or Pre-Columbian America).
+It explores the major genres, themes and criticisms which compose the literary and cultural traditions of African Americans.
+Selected oral narratives, essays, slave narratives, poetry, short stories, autobiographies, drama and novels will be critically studied.
+Attention is given to historical, cultural and socio-political backgrounds.